nirtusbro/test/source/source/GameEngine.rst

 .. java:constructor:: public GameEngine(JPanel playArea)
    :outertype: GameEngine

-   Konstruktor

-   :param playArea: panel na kome se nalazi igra i svi njeni elementi (figure, board, karte... )
+   :param playArea: The panel which contains the game and all its elements

 Methods
 -------